augursem/wordler/README.md

 The main goal is play with the idea of a best solution strategy for the NYT Wordle puzzle, which is essentially a word-based version of the classic game "Mastermind".
 Because this is a personal project that I am working on because I enjoy working on it, detours (I suspect several) will be taken along the way.
 The current detour I find myself on is an investigation into how to best design a `Dictionary` class.
-For a discussion on this, see the [discussion about the myriad `Dictionary` classes][#why-are-there-so-many-dictionary-classes?]
+For a discussion on this, see the [discussion about the myriad `Dictionary` classes](#why-are-there-so-many-dictionary-classes?)

 # Documentation
 Documentation (beyond this file) is located in the doc folder and is currently the javadoc generated as html.